lightning-auriga/process.phenotypes/docs/source/execution.md

 # Execution

+This section assumes you have already installed the package.
+If not, please visit the [installation](installation.md) section.

-First, load the library in the current R instance:
+First, load the library in an R instance:

 `library(process.phenotypes)`